SimplyChark/book/chapters/2.typ

 When the mind is busy on these coarse levels, there's no need to try to stop thoughts or analyze content.
-Familiarizing with effortless abiding, the coarse thoughts will subside and more subtle aspects of mind will become exposed within volumetric ever-present awareness.
+Familiarizing with effortless abiding, the coarse thoughts will subside and more subtle aspects of mind will become exposed within volumetric, ever-present awareness.
 At this point, awareness can be nascent, seemingly in the background.
 These coarse narratives have heavier, more noticeable weight, so alleviation is somewhat easy to discern.
 We can feel it when thinking slows down, but also our investment into the thinking can be noticed.